 IIT School Lecturers

-Chapter 1: History of Integrated Circuits and Ion Implantation
+Chapter 1: History of Integrated Circuits & Ion Implantation

-Ion implantation was the critical innovation the catalyzed the integrated circuit industry in 1975-77 into an exponential growth in the following decades.
-This history reviews the landmarks of solid-state electronics, showing its early slow growth of about 10% per year for its first 70 years.
-Suddenly 3 innovations associated with ion implantation in the early 1970's cut the cost of integrated circuit manufacturing by 70%.
-This enabled the exponential growth of microelectronics and extended uses for ion implanters.
+Ion Implantation was the critical innovation that catalyzed the integrated circuit industry since about 1975 to its exponential growth in the following decades.
+This history reviews the landmarks of solid-state electronics, showing its slow growth with an expansion of about 10% per year for its first 70 years.
+Then, several ion implantation innovations came together in the early 1970s that reduced the costs associated with integrated circuit manufacturing extremely.
+This led immediately to new analog and digital devices such as micro-controllers for autos and machinery, ASICs, microprocessors (and the PC), operational amplifiers, and most important, large-scale and ultra-large scale memory chips for complex computers and software.

 Chapter 2: Ion Sources, Beams & Space Charge Control